IMPORTANT AIRLINE SAFETY ISSUE

 ALERT - Multiple Recent Airliner Engine Failures Expose

-The Obvious Danger of 2-Engine Airliner Over-Ocean Flights
+the Obvious Danger of 2-Engine Airliner Trans-Pacific flights

 TO ALL AIRLINE PASSENGERS AND OTHERS INTERESTED IN AIRLINE SAFETY